Michailbul/Rag-LangGraph-Chat/README.md

 # LangGraph ChatBot

 ## Overview
 LangGraph ChatBot is a Streamlit-based web application that integrates LLMs to interact with users dynamically.
 It leverages the llama_index library for document retrieval and query handling, enhancing user interaction by providing intelligent responses based on a rich document set.
-We use LlamParser for unstructured pdf processing, LangGraph and LLama Index to make use of Agentic RAG workflow
+We use LlamParser for htnl processing, LangGraph and LLama Index to make use of Agentic RAG workflow

 ## Features
-- Upload PDF documents for context-aware conversation.
+- Upload URLs for context-aware conversation.
 - Query large language models for information extraction.